lyu-xg/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xueguang Lyu (吕雪广) is a second year CS Ph.D. student at Khoury College of Computer Sciences of Northeastern University, advised by [Christopher Amato](https://www.khoury.northeastern.edu/people/chris-amato/).
+Xueguang Lyu (吕雪广) is a third year CS Ph.D. student at Khoury College of Computer Sciences of Northeastern University, advised by [Christopher Amato](https://www.khoury.northeastern.edu/people/chris-amato/).
 Xueguang's research interests include reinforcement learning, artificial intelligence, and multi-agent system.

 Xueguang is interested in enabling effective multi-agent exploration and cooperation in game-theoritic simulations as well as in real-world tasks.